george-montanez/LICORScabinet/README.md

 # LICORScabinet
-Code for LICORS derived methods, such as Moonshine and One Hundred Proof
+Code for LICORS derived methods, such as MixedLICORS, Moonshine and One Hundred Proof.